 A swathe of bi-fold, sliding or French doors is also a popular addition to this style of extension.

-Creating a New Entrance Hall in Your Terraced House
+Creating a Bigger Entrance Hall in a Terraced House

 The majority of terraced houses will not have much of entrance hall — in fact some don’t have one at all, with the front door opening directly into the living space.